 Vegetarian Dan Dan Noodles defy tradition since the traditional topping for the fiery noodles normally starts with

-Authentic dan dan noodles are Chinese wheat noodles (like lo mein) tossed in a sauce made of Chinese sesame paste, garlic, hot chili oil, black vinegar, and shiaoxing wine and then topped with ground pork that has been sauteed with ginger, scallions, preserved mustard greens (ya cai) and Sichuan peppercorns.
+The noodles are then topped with ground pork that has been sauteed with ginger, scallions, preserved mustard greens (ya cai) and Sichuan peppercorns.
 Sometimes broth is added to the bowl to make it soupy.